course-details-portlet

 Course content

 This course provides an introduction and practical training in various forms of visual communication.
-The teaching is aimed at different ways of conveying information and knowledge, using presentations, posters and videos.
+The teaching is aimed at different ways of conveying information and knowledge, using posters and videos.
 The course provides the candidate basic knowledge of visual communication through theory and ideas from graphic design and communication studies.
 Combined with relevant design tools and insight into how aesthetics can help support a message, the candidate will have a good basis for improving the visual communication in their work.

 Learning outcome